yazz/VisualJS/README.md

 ### All features
 - Clojurescript Om by David Nolen for React.js components on the frontend
-- Instaparse for client side SQL with commands like (select id, name from employees where ...)
+- Mark Engelberg's Instaparse for client side SQL with commands like (select id, name from employees where ...)
-- Interactive client and server side development with Figwheel
+- Interactive client and server side development with Bruce Hauman's Figwheel
 - Integration with Mandrill for sending transactional emails
 - Twitter Bootstrap 3.x for styling
 - Google Closure for advanced compression
-- SQL Korma for database requests
+- Chris Granger's SQL Korma for database access
-- Client and server Neo4j access using Neocons
+- Client and server Neo4j access using Michael Klishin's Neocons
 - Core.async for a client-side synchronous programming model
+- James Reeves's Compojure for server side access